fiendish/anom_exfiltrator/README.md

 ## Setup
 ### Mac OS
-It's easiest to install what you need on MacOS with Homebrew.
+It's easiest to install what you need to run this on MacOS with Homebrew.

 1. Go to Applications > Utilities > Terminal.app
 2. Inside the terminal, type `xcode-select --install` and press enter.